nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - The `date` should follow `YYYY/MM` format.
   * The oldest date that can be entered is 2000/01.
+  * The furthest date that can be entered is 9999/12.
-- The time parameter is **optional**.
+- The date parameter is **optional**.
 If you add this optional parameter, it will show a list of all income made in the specified month.
-If the optional time parameter is not given, it will show a list of all income across the entire time period.
+If the optional date parameter is not given, it will show a list of all income across the entire time period.

 Example of usage: `listIncome` Shows a list of all income made across the entire time period.